Design of Outage-Limit-Approaching Protograph LDPC Codes via Generalized Rootchecks: Introduction

 Most existing LDPC code designs are optimized for ergodic channel models such as AWGNCs~\cite{Richardson01a,Chung00,Divsalar09}.
 This aligns with modern wireless standards, where the codes are typically optimized for AWGNCs and fading effects are addressed through a bit-interleaved coded modulation (BICM) scheme~\cite{NR38211,NR38212}.

-In parallel, a substantial body of research has investigated coding techniques for nonergodic channel models, most notably block-fading channels (BFCs)~\cite{Boutros10,Fang15,cKim19,cKim20,Ju22,Ju25,Ahn26}.
-In this setting, performance is governed by diversity rather than ergodic capacity~\cite{MalkamakiLeib99,KnoppHum00}.
-To address this challenge, root-LDPC and root-protograph-based LDPC codes have been developed to achieve diversity-optimal performance over BFCs~\cite{Boutros10,Fang15}.
-More recently, generalized-root-protograph (GRP) LDPC codes have further extended this framework to higher-rate and hybrid-ARQ scenarios~\cite{cKim19,cKim20}.
+In parallel, a substantial body of research has investigated coding techniques for nonergodic channel models, most notably block-fading channels (BFCs)~\cite{Kraidy10,Boutros10,Fang15,FangSurvey15,cKim19,cKim20,Ju22,Ju25,Ahn26}.
+In this setting, performance is governed by diversity rather than ergodic capacity~\cite{MalkamakiLeib99,KnoppHum00,Guillen06}.
+To address this challenge, root LDPC and root-protograph LDPC codes have been developed to achieve diversity-optimal performance over BFCs~\cite{Boutros10,Fang15,FangSurvey15}.
+More recently, generalized-root-protograph (GRP) LDPC codes have extended this framework to higher-rate codes and hybrid automatic repeat request (HARQ) scenarios~\cite{cKim19,cKim20}.

 Despite achieving optimal diversity over BFCs, existing root and GRP LDPC codes rely on highly constrained protograph structures, which limit coding gain and lead to suboptimal AWGNC performance.
-This raises a fundamental question: \textbf{Can a single LDPC code simultaneously achieve diversity-optimal performance over BFCs and strong coding gain over AWGNCs?} For a BFC with $M=2$ blocks, we propose a protograph-based LDPC design framework that achieves diversity optimality while providing enhanced structural flexibility and improved AWGNC performance.
+This raises a fundamental question: Can a single LDPC code simultaneously achieve diversity-optimal performance over BFCs and strong coding gain over AWGNCs and possibly BFCs?
+For a BFC with $M=2$ blocks, we propose a protograph-based LDPC design framework that exploits a special graph structure called a generalized rootcheck, thereby achieving diversity optimality while providing enhanced design flexibility for strong coding gain in both AWGNCs and BFCs.
+We refer to the new codes as diversity-aligned generalized rootcheck protograph LDPC (DA-GRP-LDPC) codes.

 The contributions of this work are as follows.
-First, we propose a protograph template that induces a protograph family and guarantees diversity-optimal performance over BFCs through iterative BP decoding, guided by a low-complexity diversity analysis tool for LDPC codes, termed \emph{Diversity Evolution (DivE)}~\cite{Ahn26}.
-Second, within the proposed template, we employ a genetic algorithm (GA)~\cite{Holland75,Elkelesh19} to select protographs with strong AWGNC performance.
-As a result, the proposed framework enables the design of LDPC codes that simultaneously achieve full diversity over BFCs and strong performance over AWGNCs.
+First, we propose a protograph template where full diversity is aligned to all information nodes for the two-block BFC that induces a constrained protograph family and guarantees optimal diversity under iterative BP decoding.
+Second, within the proposed template, we employ a genetic algorithm~\cite{Holland75,Elkelesh19} to optimize the protograph for strong coding gain.
+As a result, the optimized full-diversity code achieves performance within 0.163~dB of the Shannon limit.
+Notably, the proposed codes achieve state-of-the-art performance among LDPC codes over the two-block BFC, operating within 0.8~dB of the outage limit at a block length of 16,896.